This job is sometimes referred to by alternative titles

 Youth workers may do some or all of the following:

-- establish and maintain working relationships with young people, and their families/whānau, peers, and communities, and schools, training providers and employers
+- forge relationships with young people, and their families/whānau, peers, and communities, and schools, training providers and employers

-- plan, deliver and evaluate programmes, activities and events for young people
+- plan, deliver and evaluate programmes and events for young people

-- write reports, prepare applications for funding, and manage budgets.
+- write reports, prepare funding applications and manage budgets.

 Skills and knowledge

-- the ability to work effectively and creatively with young people
+- how to work effectively with young people

-- knowledge of techniques, practices, information and resources that are useful for working with young people
+- practices and resources that are useful for working with young people

-- knowledge of physical and mental health issues relevant to youth
+- physical and mental health issues among youth

-- knowledge of laws and government policies that affect young people.
+- laws and policies that affect young people.

 For youth workers who specialise in working with Māori communities, knowledge of Māori language and culture is essential.

-- work in youth centres, community facilities and offices, schools, homes, churches, marae and government agencies.
-They may work outdoors when running camping or sports activities
+- work in youth centres, community facilities and offices, schools, homes, churches, marae and government agencies, or outdoors when running camping or sports activities

-- may travel locally to meet at places convenient to the people they work with.
-They may also travel nationally to attend workshops.
+- may travel locally to meet people they work with, and nationally to attend workshops.

 What's the job really like?